 Legacy of WWII pilot and Killeen native honored annually.

-The Mayor will present an official proclamation to a Gray descendant and join in laying a wreath of remembrance.
+The mayor will present an official proclamation to a Gray family member during the ceremony.

-Gray’s legacy continues to be honored with Gray Street in downtown Killeen, Robert Gray Army Airfield on Fort Hood and a historic display and bronze statue at Killeen-Fort Hood Regional Airport.
+Gray’s legacy continues today with Gray Street in downtown Killeen, a historic display and bronze statue at Killeen-Fort Hood Regional Airport and Robert Gray Army Airfield on Fort Hood.